NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/docs/data_movement.md

 ## Overview

 Data movement with the NetApp DataOps Toolkit is available for use as a set of classes that can be imported and used from other python programs.
-It is not currently available as part of the cli script.
+These operations are also available as part of the toolkit's command line utility.

-The purpose of the data movement classes is to provide a mechanism to transfer data to or from a Kubernetes PVC.
+The purpose of the data movement operations is to provide a mechanism to transfer data to or from a Kubernetes PVC.
 In order to move the data a Kubernetes job will be created which will utilize a container with the relevant PVC mounted within the container.
 The container will then transfer the data from the original source to the destination, either in to the PVC or out of the PVC, and the job will be completed.